 - A mild to hot climate with equivalent sharing of rainfall covers all areas of the country.
 Winter is mild and summers are mild to hot.

 - A cold climate is a fair distribution of precipitation throughout all season.
 Winter is generally cold and summers are mild.

-- Areas higher then 2700m of elevation.
-Both winter and summers are cold and in most places snow is present all year round.
+- Areas are higher than 2700m of elevation.
+Both winter and summers are cold and in most places, snow is present all year round.